milvus-io/bootcamp/deployments/JuiceFS/README.md

 2.**Install JuiceFS**

-The [pre-compiled version](https://github.com/JuiceFSicedata/JuiceFSicefs/releases) selected for this tutorial can be downloaded directly, and the detailed installation process can be found on the [JuiceFS website](https://github.com/juicedata/juicefs) for the installation tutorial.
+The [precompiled binaries](https://github.com/juicedata/juicefs/releases) selected for this tutorial can be downloaded directly, and the detailed installation process can be found on the [JuiceFS website](https://github.com/juicedata/juicefs) for the installation tutorial.

 After downloading you will need to install the dependencies, JuiceFS requires a Redis (2.8 and above) server to store the metadata, see [Redis Quick Start](https://redis.io/topics/quickstart).